siberianfox/tinygwiki/TinyG-Configuration.md

 Rotary axes can have these additional modes.

 * 3 = Radius mode.
 In radius mode gcode values are interpreted as linear units; either inches or mm depending on the prevailing G20/G21 setting.
 The conversion of linear units to degrees is accomplished using the radius setting for that axis.
 See $aRA for details.
-* 4 = Slave X mode - rotary axis slaved to movement in X dimension
-* 5 = Slave Y mode - rotary axis slaved to movement in Y dimension
-* 6 = Slave Z mode - rotary axis slaved to movement in Z dimension
-* 7 = Slave XY mode - rotary axis slaved to movement in XY plane
-* 8 = Slave XZ mode - rotary axis slaved to movement in XZ plane
-* 9 = Slave YZ mode - rotary axis slaved to movement in YZ plane
-* 10 = Slave XYZ mode - rotary axis slaved to movement in XYZ space

-Slave modes use the distance traveled in one or more linear dimensions as the linear input to the rotational axis.
-The linear travel is converted to degrees using the radius value set by $aRA.
-Any value that is provided in the Gcode block for the axis is ignored.

 ### $xVM - Velocity Maximum
 (Also known as traverse rate or seek rate).
 Sets the maximum velocity the axis will move during a traverse (G0).
 This is set in length units per minute for linear axes, degrees per minute for rotary axes.
 The max velocity will be used for all G0's from the time of reset onward.
 Note that the max velocity is *per-axis*.